Travel. Explore. Learn.

 To be eligible for this award, you must be a member of the Canadian Institute of Forestry.

-- Students who have spent at least 3 years in an accredited university forestry/natural resources management program, i.e. 3rd or 4th year students, or;
+- Students who have spent at least 3 years in a silver-ring recognized university forestry/natural resources management program, i.e. 3rd or 4th year students

-- Students in a Master degree program in Forestry, or;
+- Students in a silver-ring recognized Masters degree program in Forestry

-- Students in a college forestry/natural resources technical program (must have finished at least one year)
+- Students in a silver-ring recognized college forestry/natural resources technical program (must have finished at least one year)

-- Convocation in 2018 or winter 2017 from a silver-ring recognized college forestry/natural resources technical program.
+- Convocation in 2018 or winter 2017 from a silver-ring recognized college forestry/natural resources technical program

 For UK Applicants: